ashutoshmjain/gita/src/how.md

 For example - if I search for `Siva`, as shown in the graphic above, it gives me the name of the book (`Mathura` in this case, the name of the chapter (Prologue),  and finally it shows me the name of the heading with in the sections.
 When you click on the search result , not only does it take to the appropriate section, it highlights the 'search term' in blue color for easy attention.

 ### Theme
 The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
 A yellow background with black care-free `Kalam` fonts form "Indian Fonts Foundry".
-Since this is the only theme I test-review from experience standpoint (before publishing), I have restricted other mdBook standard themes[^theme], such as `ayu` , `navy` etc.
+Since this is the only theme I test-review from (user) experience standpoint (before publishing), I have restricted other mdBook standard themes [^theme], such as `ayu` , `navy` etc.
 ### Favicon
-The little picture right in front of your browser's url bar (where you type the address of the website such as https://gita.shutri.com) is called a favicon.

-The favicon for this web-app is a "Trefoil" knot.
+The favicon [^favi] for this web-app is a "Trefoil" knot.
 Trefoil is the first non-trivial knot - means it can't be further simplified into an "unknot" (a circle).
 In `Vaidik` scriptures, Trefoil is considered as the most fundamental `Karm Bandhan`.
 For living beings, this is the minimum needed for the life to exist.
 The three colors indicate the three basic potencies of creation - the color charges of particle physics or the three `gunas` of `Vaidik` science.

 Trefoil knot is also "Chiral" - means the mirror image of Trefoil exists (Unlike a "circle" where mirror image has no meaning).
 In that sense, it is the first three dimensional structure that passes the "parity symmetry".
 A self contained mirror image allows the manifestation(s) to ask the question - who am I? - the very reason eternal knowledge binds itself into actions.